ItsLaurelNotYanny/SimpleReminder/README.md

 **Automatic reminder**: The monitor will remind you on the 1st of each month to update thresholds.

+Additionally, if you don't update on the 1st, the monitor will send a weekly reminder until thresholds are updated for the current month.

 **Manual update anytime**:
 ```bash
 python update_thresholds.py